AustinAJ/tools/ingestion_data/sample-aviation-data/README.md

 ## Steps to load sample flight data

-1. Go to {GIT_REPO}/ingestion_data/sample-aviation-data directory
-2. Unzip the flight-data.zip file.
+1. Unzip the flight-data.zip file.
 You should see 20 flight csv files within the folder
-3. Open a browser and go to https://apm-tubs-hackapm-basic.run.aws-usw02-pr.ice.predix.io/{YOUR_TENANT_NAME}
+2. Open a browser and go to https://apm-tubs-hackapm-basic.run.aws-usw02-pr.ice.predix.io/{YOUR_TENANT_NAME}
-4. Login in as an admin and click on the Setup tab.
-You are going to need Username, Password, and Tenant UUID for following steps
+3. Login in as an admin and click on the Setup tab.
+You will need Username, Password, and Tenant UUID for the following steps

 ### Ingest assets
 1. Open ingest_asset.sh file in a text editor